SSDL-SNU/SNUPI/README.md

 # Please cite the following paper when SNUPI is used.
   - Rapid Computational Analysis of DNA Origami Assemblies at Near-Atomic Resolution, ACS Nano (2021)
   - https://pubs.acs.org/doi/full/10.1021/acsnano.0c07717

-# Updates
-  - v2.00
-    * Wireframe and topologically-closed circular design can be analyzed directly from caDNAno input files (Example 4).
-    * Analysis results can be exported in the oxDNA input file format (Example 5).
-    * The model for the single-stranded DNA part is improved.
-  - v1.01
-    * Support for commandline execution (see protocol.pdf)
-    * Support for mac and linux OS
-    * Modification of miscellaneous errors